pcartwright81/BinanceHistoryDownloader/README.md

 If you give the application the parameter of true it will export in a format almost exactly like Binance would have given you.

-This application has been arvhived because of Binance kicking out US Citizens.
+This application has been archived because of Binance kicking out US Citizens.